colemickens/azure-archlinux-packer/README.md

 The VHD URL will be in the `./build/_output` directory.

 ### Deploy a VM from the Image

+This will try to determine the Arch Linux ISO URL from a previous upload.
+You'll need to specify it manually if it wasn't uploaded recently or was deleted.

 1. Deploy it!
    ```shell